 (*You’ll get the best greens with fresh blossoms and superwash yarn… but very yummy yellows can be achieved with dried blossoms and non-superwash!)

 These flowers are a great native prairie species that bloom from mid to late summer and self seed if the flower heads are left to mature.
 My bed of Rudbeckia showed up after I planted some prairie flower mix… and I’m so glad they did.
+You can find seeds that I collected from my garden here.

 The dye procedure is similar to many flower-based extraction dyes, and I use alum mordanted yarn.
 It is a several day process though to extract maximum color!